vitoravelino/modular_routes/README.md

 ## Code of Conduct

-Everyone interacting in the ModularRoutes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/modular_routes/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ModularRoutes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/vitoravelino/modular_routes/blob/master/CODE_OF_CONDUCT.md).

+## Licensing

+Modular Routes is licensed under the Apache License, Version 2.0.
+See [LICENSE](https://github.com/vitoravelino/modular_routes/blob/master/LICENSE) for the full license text.